SOUND STRATEGIES FOR DIGITAL FUNERAL HOME MARKETING THAT INCREASE IMPACT AND MAXIMIZE YOUR BUDGET

 The persona is a detailed description of your ideal customer for a specific set of services such as immediate needs, burial, cremation, or pre-needs.
 You will need more than one persona.
 The persona describes the background, digital preferences, social support and media consumption of your ideal customer and explains what you can do to serve them best in detail.
 You can create personas yourself or purchase this as a part of a strategy package.

 Understanding what your competition is doing online is an important part of your marketing strategy.
 No doubt you are seeing their ads and their listings online when you search.
-Some funeral homes even use their competition's brand name as a keyword so that when people search for your business name their listing appears.
+Some funeral homes even use their competitor's brand name as a keyword so that when people search for your business name their listing appears.

 An effective competition analysis takes your differentiators and looks for "low-hanging fruit" in the online space.
 These may be keywords with high traffic and low competition, services or offerings that are not clearly defined, and digital ad space that is not being used well.
 To get started on this, make a list of the top 10 things that you think customers might search for when they are looking for in immediate needs, cremation, or pre-needs options and make notes about what appears.
 Answer these questions:

 - Who is appearing in the ads (top of the search page)?